Family Court Proceedings – What will happen to my case in the wake of Covid 19?

 A word of warning, don’t expect to get a definitive answer straightaway.
 This is a very dynamic picture, often the Courts will not be in a positon to give you a definitive response until close to the hearing – maybe just a few days before, but each Court and each case is different.
 So be prepared to have to call back, and more than once.
 Work on the basis the hearing will be happening so be prepared, better that way round than to assume it’s going to be adjourned only to find the day before that it is happening.

-If you need assistance with any of this and wish to instruct solicitors to do the leg work for you, as well as represent you at your forthcoming hearing…whenever, wherever and however it is taking place(!), do not hesitate to get in contact.
+If you need assistance with any of this and wish to instruct our expert family and divorce solicitors to do the leg work for you, as well as represent you at your forthcoming hearing…whenever, wherever and however it is taking place(!), do not hesitate to get in touch.